HugoRaveton/pyopencl_clahe/README.md

-I implement a pyopencl kernel to process 3D images with CLAHE (Contrast Limited Adaptive Histogram Equalization).
+I implement a pyopencl kernel to process 3D images with CLAHE (Contrast Limited Adaptive Histogram Equalization), and compared the results and performance between  NVIDIA RTXA6000 GPU and Intel Xeon W-2255 CPU @3.70Ghz
-This was tested on NVIDIA RTXA6000.